April 28, 2025

 Arkansas

 The state of Arkansas currently enforces no law requiring the provision of paid or unpaid sick leave to employees.
-However, limited leave protection under the federal Family and Medical Leave Act may be accessible to eligible employees.
+However, limited leave protection under the Federal Family and Medical Leave Act may be accessible to eligible employees.

 For more information, contact the Arkansas Department of Labor and Licensing.